JoshLmao/Witcher3_VoiceFilesRenamer/README.md

 * The path to where you want the voice lines to be extracted to.
 Just the root folder, this program handles sorting into folders by characters names

+* An example of the full command you need to run: Witcher3_VoiceFilesRenamer.exe "C:\Databasefile.csv" "C:\Witcher3_VoiceLines\" "C:\SortedVoiceLines\"

 **4:** Run & wait